bcgov/design-research-guide/docs/research-logistics.md

 A good interview location is one that is easy for the user to access and makes them feel comfortable.
 We like to offer multiple options and let the user pick which is best for them.

 - **User's home**
 - **User's place of employment**
 - **Government office/meeting room**
 - **Local coffee shop or restaurant**
 - **Community organization**

+No matter where the interview takes place, try to create a safe, comfortable, and quiet space where your user can speak honestly about the subject.

 # Interview Roles and Responsibilites